Conference Paper: The Death of “Industry Standard”

 Abstract:

-At its worst, “industry standard” creates a conceptual framework that is used by companies and their user base to dismiss, shame, marginalize, mock, ridicule, exclude, and generally bully people that use one of the many other digital audio workstations (DAWs) that are not considered by these companies—and many of their users—as “standard.”
+At its worst, “industry standard” creates a conceptual framework that is used by companies and their user base to dismiss, shame, marginalize, mock, ridicule, exclude, and generally bully people who use one of the many other digital audio workstations (DAWs) that are not considered by these companies—and many of their users—as “industry standard.”

-The above might sound overly dramatic to some, but pedagogically it becomes a question of diversity, equity, and inclusion (DEI) in—and out—of the classroom.
+The above might sound overly dramatic to some, but pedagogically it becomes a question of diversity, equity, and inclusion in—and out—of the classroom and studio environment.
 What about students using inexpensive, free, or open-source platforms?
 Are they made to feel “less” by their use of a platform that is not “industry standard?”
 Does such treatment motivate students to use hacked commercial software?
 How do we encourage creative and technological work both at school studios, and away from school studios, in a way that includes students who are unable to afford access at home to “industry standard” DAWs and their required hardware?

-Drawing from modern pedagogical studies, long-tail economics, and the history of select contemporary DAWs, I will use examples from social media, popular magazines, and professional organizations to support my arguments, which are rooted in my extensive experience in the classroom and professional recording studios.
+Drawing from modern pedagogical studies, long-tail economics, and the history of select contemporary DAWs, I use examples from social media, popular magazines, and professional organizations to support my arguments, which are rooted in my experience in the classroom and recording studios.

 Links to the full article (free):